Have a Romantic Retro Weekend in Palm Springs

 Where to Stay

-If you want to stay “near the action,” I would recommend finding a hotel on or near Palm Canyon Drive, which has a ton of nice shops and restaurants and is easily walkable.
-For a quiet romantic weekend, you’ll want to steer clear of the more rowdy hotels that cater to singles though.
+If you want to stay “near the action,” I would recommend finding a hotel near Palm Canyon Drive, the main drag that has a ton of nice shops and restaurants and is easily walkable.

-I would say, wherever you decide, make sure it has a nice pool because you’ll need it to escape from the heat.
+Whatever hotel you pick, make sure it has a nice pool because you’ll need it to escape from the heat.

 Getting Oriented